 You can also purchase fennel seed tea that’s ready to steep.
 Remember that the longer you steep the tea, the stronger the brew will taste.
 There is no recommended daily limit established for how much fennel tea is safe to drink.
 Since fennel tea affects digestion, start with one cup at a time and see how your body reacts to drinking it.

 There is some controversy over whether fennel should be used to soothe infant colic.
-Estragole, which is found in fennel, might not be safe for babies or any person when they’re exposed to it in large quantities.
+Estragole, which is found in fennel, or any person when they’re exposed to it in large quantities.
 If you’re pregnant, you should avoid drinking fennel tea.
 The estrogen that is activated in the oil of the fennel seed could confuse your pregnant body, which is already experiencing a surge in all kinds of hormones.

 Since fennel is in the carrot family, avoid drinking fennel if you’re allergic to carrots or other plants in that family — including celery or mugwort.
 If you take blood thinners or have a bleeding disorder, you should also use caution when drinking fennel tea.